By Walt Tarpley, Vice President of Client Services for Manex

 Manex’s Lean experts recognize that each industry within manufacturing has unique operational challenges and opportunities.
 Winery production clients generally seek improvement in four categories: linking strategic value and activity, people talent management, process capacity or capability, and performance through better decision making.
 Fortunately, Lean production uses an entire suite of methods to identify and eliminate hidden, non-essential activities and process steps.

-It can be used to address a diverse range of practical problems around winery processes and procedures and can help how your team create more predictable customer results.
+Lean for winery production can be used to address a diverse range of practical problems around winery processes and procedures and can help how your team create more predictable customer results.
 Lean production is used to sharpen the focus of wineries to help rethink production, reduce high operating costs and simplify day-to-day tasks.
 It is designed to improve a business’s bottom line, but it is not just a cost-cutting exercise; it is a new way of thinking about existing operations.

 Common winery production issues emerge in three areas: harvest to crush, production to bottling, and support to distribution.
 Lean production is a system to focus on aligning customer value with how that value is created, because anywhere work is being done, waste is being generated.
 By leveraging Lean tools and methods, projects will reduce human effort, space, materials and expenditures.
 Waste could come in the form of non-value adding activities such producing more than necessary, time in waiting, movement, re-work or double handling, unnecessary processing and misuse of materials (hard waste).
 Lean production focuses on minimizing these types of waste and improving productivity through improved flow and relationship to the customer.
 Once implemented, lean production can allow better decision-making to reduce expenditure, increase profitability and create a happier workplace.